railiavaliullina/Digital-Signal-Processing/README.md

          - The signal contains a bit sequence that needs to be extracted,
          - Using an analytical signal, a sequence of instantaneous signal frequencies is constructed,
          - Based on the received sequence, the transmitted bits are extracted.

+## Getting Started

+Implementation for each of assignments are in assignment-x directory;

+Parameters of algorithms can be changed in:

+        assignment-x/config.py

+File to run:

+         assignment-x/main.py